-3. U. T. Health Science Center - San Antonio (U. T. G.S.B.S. - San Antonio): Establishment of a Master of Occupational Therapy (M.O.T.)
-Degree and Authorization to Submit the Degree Program to the Coordinating Board for Approval (Catalog Change).--Authorization was granted to establish a Master of Occupational Therapy (M.O.T.) degree at the U. T. G.S.B.S. - San Antonio of The University of Texas Health Science Center at San Antonio and to submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
-The master's degree program is consistent with the U. T. Health Science Center - San Antonio's Table of Programs and institutional plans for offering quality degree programs to meet student needs.
+3. U. T. Health Science Center - San Antonio (U. T. G.S.B.S. - San Antonio): Request for Authorization to Establish a Master of Occupational Therapy (M.O.T.)
+Degree and to Submit the Proposed Degree Program to the Coordinating Board for Approval (Catalog Change).--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President Howe that authorization be granted to establish a Master of Occupational Therapy (M.O.T.) degree at the U. T. Health Science Center - San Antonio and to submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+The proposed master's degree program is consistent with the U. T. Health Science Center - San Antonio's Table of Programs and institutional plans for offering quality degree programs to meet student needs.
+A description of the degree program is included in the Background Information of this agenda item.